webdevcody/collab-board-hathora/README.md

 ### HathoraScheduler

-> Discosure: I work on Hathora Cloud
+> Disclosure: I work on Hathora Cloud

 This is the scalable, production ready scheduler which leverages the [Hathora](https://hathora.dev/docs) hosting platform.
 It's configured via the `HATHORA_APP_ID` and `HATHORA_TOKEN` env vars, and it interacts with the service using the [Hathora Typescript SDK](https://github.com/hathora/cloud-sdk-typescript).